Bee Gees

 The Bee Gees have sold an estimated 120 million to 250 million records worldwide, placing them among the best-selling music artists of all time, as well as the most successful trio in the history of contemporary music.
 They were inducted into the Rock and Roll Hall of Fame in 1997; the Hall's citation stating at the time, "Only Elvis Presley, the Beatles, Michael Jackson, Garth Brooks and Paul McCartney have outsold the Bee Gees."
 With nine number-one hits on the Billboard Hot 100, the Bee Gees are the third-most successful band in Billboard charts history behind only the Beatles and the Supremes.
 Following Maurice's sudden death in 2003 aged 53, Barry and Robin retired from the group after 45 years of activity.
 However, in 2009 Robin announced that he and Barry had agreed the Bee Gees would re-form and perform again.
-Robin died in 2012, aged 62, and Colin Petersen died in 2024, aged 78, leaving Barry, Vince Melouney, and Geoff Bridgford as the surviving members of the group.
+Robin died in 2012, aged 62, and Petersen died in 2024, aged 78, leaving Barry, Melouney, and Bridgford as the surviving members of the group.
+Other sidemen, such as 30–year guitarist Alan Kendall, remain musically active.